olivebishop/olivebishop/README.md

 🎓   I’m currently learning PHP, JAVA, REACT JS.<br>
 👯   I’m looking forward to collaborate on any Open Source project which I consider interesting or useful.<br>
 🎓   2022 Goals: Create websites and some web applications.✅<br>
-🎓   2023 Goals: Create more content, Create Open Source projects....
+🎓   2023 Goals: Create more content, Create android apps and get hired....

 ### :hammer_and_wrench: Languages and Tools :
 <div>